 - Artificial sweeteners and sugar alcohols: These include aspartame, sorbitol, mannitol and xylitol.

 Other Tips and Supplements That Can Help Fight Bloating

 - Reduce stress.

 Because so many different disorders, factors and illnesses can cause a bloated stomach, it’s a good idea to have some tests run by your doctor if you can’t figure out the underlying issue.
 There isn’t one diagnostic test for determining the cause of bloating, but your doctor might decide to gather more information by running tests such as: stool analysis, blood test, ultrasound to check for blockages, test to check for transit follow-through, enema and gastric emptying tests, esophageal manometry, breath test, endoscopy or colonoscopy with biopsies.

 2. Get Some Exercise

 Wondering if your workout can ever be make you more bloated?
 In some cases it can, especially if you overdo it.
-Overtraining causes the body to go into a stressful state, which causes the the adrenal gland to release more of the stress hormone cortisol.
-(11) Make sure your exercise routine supports your overall health and makes you feel better, not the opposite causing disturbed fluid levels, poor digestion and added stress.
+Overtraining causes the body to go into a stressful state, which causes the the adrenal glands to release more of the stress hormone cortisol.
+(13) Make sure your exercise routine supports your overall health and makes you feel better, not the opposite, causing disturbed fluid levels, poor digestion and added stress.